pyther/pyther-networkd/README.md

 ##Operating Systems Support

 Tested on RedHat 7.

-Should theoratically work on any system with systemd-networkd.
+This should work on any system with systemd-networkd.
+If this is not the case please submit a bug report.

 ## Development